 Look, I'm all about simplifying.
 Everything.
 That includes shoes, my calendar and paint colour.
 Ok, maybe not so much my Starbucks drink.

 Yes, I'm a decorator and I have those huge decks of colour chips.
 But I go to only a few tried and true whites each and every time I choose one for myself or a client.
 By following a few simple guidelines, it turns out right every time.

-But let's get real.
+Because let's get real.

-Most normal folks are not going to be able to tell the difference between white and extra white on your walls.
+Most normal folks like you and me are not going to be able to tell the difference between white, extra white or pure white on your walls.
 Stop overthinking it.
 Keep it simple and be done with it.

-2. Paint your trim untinted white - yep that's right - you don't need to fuss over what white to paint your trim 90% of the time - untinted will be a nice crisp white that pops against the wall colour.
+3. Paint your trim untinted white - yep that's right - you don't need to fuss over what white to paint your trim 90% of the time - untinted will be a nice crisp white that pops against the wall colour.
 Or, if you're choosing a neutral crisp white for the walls too, just paint them all out the same colour (but with semi-gloss on the trim for depth).